 Is It Safe To Eat Jelly During Pregnancy?

 Yes, it is safe to consume jelly during pregnancy in the form of a snack or treat.
 It offers many health benefits, and you can include the food in your diet.
 It aids digestion, controls sugar craving filling, and has varieties of jelly you can choose from.
-However, as with most foods, anything in excess is not good/ Consume jelly in moderation to prevent any adverse effects of fetal and maternal health.
+However, as with most foods, anything in excess is not good.
+It’s important to remember that moderation is key.
+Consume jelly responsibly to prevent any adverse effects on fetal and maternal health (2).

 Fruit jelly has a high fibre content